-If a correction is given, please do not see it as 'the end of the world'.
-Your child simply does the 30 minutes and gets a totally fresh start the next day!
-Due to transport issues, please remember to explain how important it is that your child doesn't get a correction: you may have other family members to collect, or have a club or after school commitment to attend.
-Please do not blame us for this, rather discuss how inconvenienced your childmade you.
-This will further develop good learninghabits and consideration for you and the family.
-If your child fails to attend a correction (or presents with more serious behaviour) then they will have crossed our 'redline'.
-This means that your child will likely spend the next day in an office, with a member of the leadership team.
+If a correction is given, please do not see it as 'the end of the world' or blame teaching staff for this.
+Your child simply does the 30 minutes and gets a totally fresh start the next session!
+Instead, explain how important it is that your child doesn't get a correction and discuss with your child what they should do if they find themselves in a similar situation in the future.
+This will further develop good learning habits.
+If your child fails to attend a correction (or presents with more serious behaviour) then they will have crossed our 'red line'.
+This means that your child will likely spend the session/day in an office, with a member of the leadership team.